 Although we locals love our air conditioning, the heat is somehow more bearable when there is a killer view involved.
-These five Miami restaurants serve up a memorable dining experience, beckoning diners to sit outside and soak up the stunning view.
+These seven Miami restaurants serve up a memorable dining experience, beckoning diners to sit outside and soak up the stunning view.

 Amara at Paraiso